Suk0shi/Blog-API/README.md

 # Blog Application
-A blog application built with an Express backend React frontend.
+A blog application built with an Express backend and React frontend.

 Functionality:
 - make, edit and delete posts and comments